0151 288 6508

 • To help our children reflect on their own experiences and to develop a personal response to the fundamental questions of life.

-• We offer opportunities for children of all abilities to develop their skills and knowledge in each unit, and we ensure that the planned progression built into the scheme of work offers the children an increasing challenge as they move through the school.
+We ensure that each child’s understanding of topics studied in religious education is deepened and widened as they progress through each Key Stage.
+We offer opportunities for children of all abilities to develop their skills and knowledge in each unit, and we ensure that the planned progression built into the scheme of work offers the children an increasing challenge as they move through the school.